Welcome to the CodeCombat Community!

 1. Please only send original, unpublished content - Nothing previously posted anywhere online or offline by you or anyone else.
 It should not contain basic information or content we can find anywhere online.

-8. Please make sure you include at least 2-4 high-resolution images or screenshots related to your post.
+6. Please make sure you include at least 2-4 high-resolution images or screenshots related to your post.
 Embedded videos are fine as well.
 You must own or have permission to post any images or embedded videos.
 It’s easiest to use your own screenshots and pictures, however you can find Creative Commons license pictures or pictures in the public domain here: CreativeCommons.org, Wikimedia Commons, public domain sites, or buy a subscription to a stock photo site.
+If you're posting stats or other facts infographics are great to use as well.

 Thank you for helping us fight for digital literacy, one student at a time!
 We look forward to having you with us.